Oracle-RLAIF: An Improved Fine-Tuning Framework for Multi-modal Video Models using Reinforcement Learning from Ranking Feedback: Empirical Evaluation

-\paragraph{Detailed Analysis} Table~\ref{tab:oracle_vs_baseline} shows the results for our first experiment.\footnote{We do not replicate experiments in all of the SFT models, and instead report their published results from prior works.} Oracle-RLAIF outperforms all baselines we evaluated in video-question answering performance.
+\paragraph{Detailed Analysis} Table~\ref{tab:oracle_vs_baseline} shows the results for our first experiment\footnote{We do not replicate experiments for all models that are not bolded, and instead report their published results from prior works.}.
+Oracle-RLAIF outperforms all baselines we evaluated in video-question answering performance.
 Specifically, we observe consistent gains across all three benchmarks when compared to our reproduced VLM-RLAIF model following the author's framework.
 This demonstrates that our rank-based optimization approach yields more effective policy updates compared to VLM-RLAIF, which employs scalar reward modeling and PPO updates.
 The original VLM-RLAIF publication reports significantly better results than we could achieve on ActivityNet— which we attribute to the use of ActivityNet caption data in their reward model training which we omitted, thus creating unfair evaluation within this dataset.
+As for why Oracle-DPO underperforms SFT, we assert that DPO does not use the full range of candidate responses as $GRPO_{rank}$ does.
+Thus, decomposing it into a 1 to 1 comparison provides less information in each update.
+Given additional optimization steps, we expect DPO would eventually surpass SFT, but it lacks the sample efficiency of $GRPO_{rank}$ within the same training budget.

+Therefore, in our second experiment reported in Table~\ref{tab:oracle_vs_rlaif}, we use Video-MME ensuring no data leakage from training to evaluation.
+Here, Oracle-RLAIF significantly outperforms the original VLM-RLAIF checkpoint, demonstrating superior generalization and robustness.
+We hypothesize that VLM-SFT slightly outperforms VLM-RLAIF because traditional reward models are prone to exploit low-level patterns such as response length or specific keywords rather than true video comprehension.
+Furthermore, as highlighted in \citep{lambert2024rewardbench}, many reward models struggle to distinguish between distinct "negatives" which appear superficially correct.
+Consequently, the RLAIF process with a trained RM may have inadvertently introduced noise or led to reward hacking, whereas the SFT baseline remains anchored to the human-curated distribution of the training data.
+Importantly, Oracle-RLAIF does not suffer from these Reward Model biases.